authelia/authelia/docs/security/measures.md

 Note that using [HSTS] has consequences.
 That's why you should read the blog post nginx has written on [HSTS].

-## Protections Against Password Cracking (File Authentication Provider)
+## Protections against password cracking (File authentication provider)

 Authelia implements a variety of measures to prevent an attacker cracking passwords if they somehow obtain the file used by the file authentication provider, this is unrelated to LDAP auth.